agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

-Thorough the `type()` method we can get a rudimentary type safety in Javascript.
+Through the `type()` method, we can get a rudimentary type safety in Javascript.
-It enforces the State to only accept values fitting to the before defined primitive `type` at runtime.
+It enforces the State to only accept values fitting to the before-defined primitive `type` at runtime.
 ```ts {1}
 MY_STATE.type(String);
 MY_STATE.set(1); // Error at runtime